Langelier Boulevard

-Langelier Boulevard (French: Boulevard Langelier) is a north-south artery of Montreal.
+Langelier Boulevard (French: Boulevard Langelier) is a north–south artery of Montreal.

 Location and access

 From north to south, this boulevard crosses three boroughs: Mercier—Hochelaga-Maisonneuve, Saint-Léonard and Montréal-Nord.
 At one important section, it connects Hochelaga Street to the south to Des Grandes-Prairies Boulevard to the north, and then another portion of the boulevard connects Henri-Bourassa Boulevard and Gouin Boulevard.
 The two sections of Langelier Boulevard are separated by train tracks.

 Langelier metro station, part of the Montreal Metro's green line, is located at the street's intersection with Sherbrooke East Street.
 A planned extension of the Blue Line, which would include a station on Langelier Boulevard, has received funding, but is yet to be constructed.
+The street is also served primarily by the 33 Langelier bus.

 Exit 78 of the Quebec Autoroute 40 leads to Langelier Boulevard.

 Name

 The boulevard gets its name from Sir François Langelier, a lawyer, politician, and judge.

 History

 Dedicated in 1914 on the territory of the City of Montreal, it took the name "Rue Langelier" (Langelier Street) in 1914.
 It became "Boulevard Langelier" (Langelier Boulevard) in 1968.

 The boulevard expanded northwards according to residential and commercial developments that took place in the 1960s.